wheelsonthebike/ikea-2021-code-assignment/README.md

 ### Gotchas

-* Products have no IDs, only a name (workaround: use the name)
+* Products have no IDs, only a name

-* An Article and Product could have the same name (workaround: use a composite key, combining a string (e.g. `article`, `product`) and the name/id)
+  Workaround: use the product name
+* If you use the input ID/name as an identifier for products/articles, and if storing them in the same table, the IDs could clash, for example with a product named 'table' and an article with ID 'table.

+  Workaround: combine the name/ID with a string denoting the type (`article` or `product`)

 #### Other implementations